sanjuus/-100DaysofAI/Week 4/README.md

 - Implemented Elastic Net using a dataset
 - Observed eature importances using plots
 - observed difference between ridge,lasso and elastic net

+## 👉 Day 3 | Streak 24

+### Topic

+- Binomial Logistic Regression

+### What I Learned

+- What is logistic Regression
+- What is Binomial Logistic Regression
+- Mathematical Intution
+- Gemotrical Intution
+- Learned binary cross entropy and sigmoid function
+- Derivative of sigmoid function

+### Practical Implementation

+- Implemented binomial logistic Regression from scratch
+- Understood coefficents and intercepts
+- Implemnted mathematical formulations in the code
+- Plotted Regression Model Line using seaborn and matplotlib